The Historical Books: Genesis, Exodus, Leviticus, Numbers Deuteronomy, Joshua, Judges, Ruth, 1 & 2 Samuel, 1 & 2 Kings, 1 & 2 Chronicles

 The Poetic Books: Job, Psalms, Proverbs, Ecclesiastes, Song of Solomon

 The 17 historical books which comprise the first portion of the Old Testament are concluded.
-They gave the history of civilization from creation to the time of the
+They gave the history of civilization from creation to the time of the Persian Empire.
+They record the history of the Jewish nation from its inception through its days of glory and deportation, and finally, to its days of survival as a small, insignificant nation surrounded by enemies intent on destroying it.

 Now comes a different set of books, which are known as the poetic books of the Bible: Job, Psalms, Proverbs, Ecclesiastes, and the Song of Solomon.
 They don't relate historical experiences.
 Rather they relate the experiences of the human heart.
-They do not advance the story of the nation of
+They do not advance the story of the nation of Israel.
+Instead, through the use of Hebrew poetry, they delve into the questions of suffering, wisdom, life, love, and most importantly, the character and nature of God.
+And finally, they have another important function—they serve as a hinge linking the history of the past with the prophetic books of the future.

 The Prophetic Books: Isaiah, Jeremiah, Lamentations, Ezekiel, Daniel, Hosea, Joel, Amos, Obadiah, Jonah, Micah, Nahum, Habakkuk, Zephaniah, Haggai, Zechariah, Malachi